 Are you not sold on buying a townhome just yet?
 Use our condo versus townhouse guide to see how they compare to condos and find out which one is best for you.

 What To Consider Before Buying A Townhouse?

-You should also ask if the shared walls are sealed securely to prevent any odours or smoke from seeping in through the walls.
+You should also inquire as to whether or not the shared walls are adequately sealed to prevent any smells or smoke from entering the space through the cracks in the walls.